Best When I Work Alternatives: 8 Better Options

 Cons:

-Verdict: If you run a restaurant, 7shifts is the most tailored solution.
-The POS integration and labor-vs-sales forecasting genuinely save money.
-But the moment you step outside restaurants, it doesn't fit.
+Verdict: If you run a restaurant, 7shifts is probably the most tailored option on this list.
+The POS integrations and labor-vs-sales forecasting can be valuable, but outside restaurants, the fit gets much weaker.

 Best for: Restaurant operators, especially multi-location groups with POS systems.